Best GoPro alternatives in 2023: action cameras that might be cheaper or better!

 Struggles in low light

 There are a wealth of cheap GoPro alternatives out there, but it’s best to be discerning, as not all are worth your time.
-The Akaso EK7000 Pro is a good camera across the board, as we found when we subjected it to a full review, shooting pretty impressive 4K footage and sporting a handy 2-inch touchscreen – though it's worth being aware that you can’t use the touchscreen when it’s in the waterproof case, which can make control a little fiddly.
+My colleague Jon reviewed the Akaso EK7000 Pro and found it to be a good camera across the board, shooting pretty impressive 4K footage and sporting a handy 2-inch touchscreen – though it's worth being aware that you can’t use the touchscreen when it’s in the waterproof case, which can make control a little fiddly (though to be fair this a broader issue with waterproof housings).

 The sensor struggles a little in low light, but otherwise does a decent job, and for a price this good it’s hard to complain.
 Though it doesn’t come with the required SD card, so if you don’t have one already, you’ll need to factor that into your costs.